Leave the Anchovies, Take the Sardines

 In elite culture, anchovies are suddenly having their moment.
 There is a new book on the way by a first-class anthropologist who seems to know everything there is to know about the anchovy and its long history as flavoring, including its remarkable nutritional properties.

-The advanced reviews are over the top. “[A] delightful tribute to this diminutive fish.”—The Guardian.
 “Told with remarkable erudition, a fishy tale that twists and turns around much of the Western world.
 A fun read that combines deep knowledge of anchovies with wit and writerly flair.
 Un-put-downable, even if you have no interest in food or fish!”—Professor Nayanika Mathur, University of Oxford.

 And so on.
 Sure enough, the anchovy section of the high-end grocery in my neighborhood is entirely empty, undoubtedly a follow-up on the New York Times podcast with the author.

-With all the pre-release promotion this book is getting, we can safely assume that the anchovy will be the fashion in a matter of months, lovingly served in the finest restaurants and displayed at the best parties.
+With all of the pre-release promotion that this book is getting, we can safely assume that the anchovy will be the fashion in a matter of months, lovingly served in the finest restaurants and displayed at the best parties.

 Anchovy partisans are quick to point out that the least favorable way to experience the fish is on a pizza.
-The usual pattern is to throw the can on the top and cook it but that makes them bitter, almost inedible.
+The usual pattern is to throw the can on the top and cook it, but that makes them bitter, almost inedible.
 The much better path is as a mushy flavoring on roasts, salads, and vegetable mixes.
 Here is where the anchovy shines.

 As with all such fashions, this is more about doing what others do rather than any underlying reality.
 Not to put down the lowly anchovy, but such sweeps of popularity among elites typically neglect the more obvious choice.
 In this case, the choice is sardines.
 And yes, I mean in the can.

 Canned fish?
 I get it.
 People either love it or won’t go near it.
 I suspect it has to do with how we are raised and the food of our own personal histories.
-I’m from Texas and our household never saw a fish of any sort on any plate that I can remember.
+I’m from Texas, and our household never saw a fish of any sort on any plate that I can remember.
 It was all beef, all the time, to the point that I do not think I knew of any other food.

 The first time I traveled north and ordered barbecue, I was stunned and even a bit scandalized that it was pork.
 I simply could not believe it and was sure that the restaurant had made some dreadful error or was deliberately fooling with an ignorant client base.
 It was explained to me that all barbecue in the Carolinas was pork.